Hirohara Shrine: Japanese invasion

-It is said that the that the wood used for the shrine was a “sacred tree” from deep within the Aceh mountains, supplied by the Showa Rubber branch in Medan during the military occupation, and that Dutch prisoners of war and rōmusha's were employed in its construction, making it possibly one of the only shrines built by Christians.
+It is said that the wood used for the shrine was a “sacred tree” from deep within the Aceh mountains, supplied by the Showa Rubber branch in Medan during the military occupation, and that Dutch prisoners of war and rōmusha's were employed in its construction, making it possibly one of the only shrines built by Christians.
 One of them was Dutch poet and writer, Willem Brandt.
 In his work, De gele terreur in 1946, he once described the condition:

 "Everything is Japanified, — Has Sumatra not become part of Japan?
 The avenues and streets bear unpronounceable Japanese names.
 Prisoners of war were put to work in the experimental garden of the Deli Proefstation to dig a lotus pond, to lay out a Japanese park, with terraces and a temple..."

-During the war, ceremonies were held at the Hirohara Shrine on the 1st and 15th of every month, with the 8th day designated for the Taishō Hōtai no Hi (大詔奉戴日), commemorating Japan’s declaration of war on the United States and the British Empire.
+During the war, ceremonies were held at the Hirohara Shrine on the 1st and 15th of every month, with the 8th day designated for the Taishō Hōtai no Hi (大詔奉戴日), commemorating Japan's declaration of war on the United States and the British Empire.
 Military personnel would visit to pray for victory, subsequently worshipping the Miyagi Yōhai (宮城遥拝), a practice of bowing to the general direction of the Japanese imperial family (Miyagi) from afar.
 This practice seemed peculiar to the predominantly Muslim population of Medan, who pray towards Mecca (Kiblat) five times daily.
 During the occupation, some Japanese soldiers compelled residents, even foreigners in POW camps, to worship the Japanese imperial family from a distance, causing friction as doing Miyagi Yōhai is eastward, the exact opposite direction of Mecca in the west.
-Although the basics of Islam were initially taught to the top executives of Japan’s military government, this education was not thoroughly implemented, leading to issues.
+Although the basics of Islam were initially taught to the top executives of Japan's military government, this education was not thoroughly implemented, leading to issues.

 Shizuo Saito, a former ambassador to Indonesia and Australia and a military administrator for the former Japanese Army (part of the Gunseikanbu Somubu) during the war, cited in his writings; the "systematization of hair cutting," the "forced use of the Japanese language," and the "compulsory worship toward the Imperial Palace" as concrete examples of the Japanese military administration's ill repute.
 He stated that the locals were encouraged to visit the shrine and were made to worship east.
 Despite the destruction of these shrines by the Japanese army and locals at the end of the war, the Hirohara Shrine inexplicably remained intact.
 Given the limited construction during the three-year Japanese occupation of Indonesia, the Hirohara Shrine is considered a significant historical structure.